jojocodingg/Evian-Dashboard-for-adooh/README.md

 - Python — data analysis and preprocessing

 ## Data
-- EVIAN_res4.csv — audience and impression data
+- `EVIAN_res4.csv` — audience and impression data (primary dataset)

-- Evian_playback.csv — ad playback logs
+Note: Playback data (110,400 ad plays across 15 days) was used for the Impressions Per Play KPI but is excluded from this repository due to file size constraints.

 ## How to Use
 1. Download the .pbix file